TEAM CANADA

 The Canadian Kendo Federation manages and sponsors the development of amateur athletes across Canada under the Team Canada program.
 Team Canada consists of a Men’s Team and Women’s Team, who train towards the World Kendo Championships (WKC) hosted every three years.

-The 2021 Kendo Team Canada selection process is underway.
-The team will compete at the 18th WKC to be held in the spring of 2021 in Paris France.
-Final team members will be announced in Fall 2020, following the final selection process.
+The 2027 Kendo Team Canada selection process is underway.
+The team will compete at the 20th WKC to be held May 27-30, 2027 in Tokyo, Japan.
+Final team members will be announced in Winter 2026, following the final selection process.

 Photo courtesy of Kendo Photography